Autism Spectrum Disorders

 - Emotional difficulties – Children with autism spectrum disorders may have difficulty regulating their emotions or expressing them appropriately.
 For instance, your child may start to yell, cry, or laugh hysterically for no apparent reason.
 When stressed, he or she may exhibit disruptive or even aggressive behavior (breaking things, hitting others, or harming him or herself).
 The National Dissemination Center for Children with Disabilities also notes that autistic kids may be unfazed by real dangers like moving vehicles or heights, yet be terrified of harmless objects such as a stuffed animal.

 Uneven cognitive abilities – ASD occurs at all intelligence levels.
 However, even kids with normal to high intelligence often have unevenly developed cognitive skills.
 Not surprisingly, verbal skills tend to be weaker than nonverbal skills.
 In addition, children with Autism spectrum disorders typically do well on tasks involving immediate memory or visual skills, while tasks involving symbolic or abstract thinking are more difficult.

 Savant skills in autism spectrum disorder

 Approximately 10% of people with autism spectrum disorders have special “savant” skills, such as Dustin Hoffman portrayed in the film Rain Man.
 The most common savant skills involve mathematical calculations, calendars, artistic and musical abilities, and feats of memory.
 For example, an autistic savant might be able to multiply large numbers in his or her head, play a piano concerto after hearing it once, or quickly memorize complex maps.

 The road to an autism diagnosis can be difficult and time-consuming.
-In fact, it is often 2 to 3 years after the first symptoms of autism are recognized before an official diagnosis is made.
+In fact, it is often two to three years after the first symptoms of autism are recognized before an official diagnosis is made.
 This is due in large part to concerns about labeling or incorrectly diagnosing the child.
 However, an ASD diagnosis can also be delayed if the doctor doesn’t take a parent’s concerns seriously or if the family isn’t referred to health care professionals who specialize in developmental disorders.